-EOC Pharma - Phase II (Efti in China)
+EOC Pharma - Efti in China

-Immutep's Chinese development partner for efti, EOC Pharma, is continuing to progress it's plans for the development of efti (designated EOC202) in China.
-EOC holds the exclusive development and commercialisation rights of efti in China, Hong Kong, Macau and Taiwan.
+EOC Pharma is Immutep's exclusive development and commercialisation partner for efti (designated EOC202) in China, Hong Kong, Macau and Taiwan.
 Immutep retains these rights in all other territories.
+Immutep is continuing to work with EOC Pharma to support its plans to develop efti in China.